Sravan466/StaySphere/README.md

 ---

-##🤝 Contributing
+## 🤝 Contributing
 - Contributions are welcome!
 Please fork the repository and open a pull request with clear, descriptive commits.

 ---

-##📄 License
+## 📄 License
-T-his project is licensed under the MIT License.
+- This project is licensed under the MIT License.